-LUXEMBOURG-VILLE — Saying that she was applying the full force of justice, on Tuesday a Luxembourg judge sentenced a local troublemaker to spend an entire Saturday at Auchan in Kirchberg during the last days before Christmas.
+LUXEMBOURG-VILLE — Saying that she was applying the full force of justice, on Tuesday a Luxembourg judge sentenced a local troublemaker to spend an entire day of shopping at Auchan in Kirchberg just before Christmas.

 “This sentence may seem cruel, but it only matches the wickedness of your misdeeds,” said the presiding judge.

 The defendant was convicted of a variety of seasonal crimes, ranging from dunking his Gromperekichelcher in ketchup, failing to keep track of his refund token after procuring a mug of Glühwein, to cutting in front of old Luxembourgish women in the free gift-wrapping line at City Concorde.

 Activists have already issued a statement, arguing that forcing anyone to go to Auchan just before Christmas amounts to human rights abuse.